 - The spontaneous exchange of information on advance tax rulings has been in force in Switzerland since 1 January 2018.

 - The Inclusive Framework on BEPS has reviewed the implementation of the minimum standard every year since 2017.
 Switzerland began to implement the international standard with the start of the spontaneous exchange of information on tax rulings from 1 January 2018.
-The current 2019 Peer Review Report makes three recommendations for Switzerland in relation to late exchanges.
+The current 2021 Peer Review Report makes a recommendation for Switzerland in relation to late exchanges.

 BEPS Action 6